Frequently asked questions

 A metronome only ticks.
 DrumShed builds structured drills around the click — feel transitions, tempo builder, internal clock, accent placement, click displacement, polyrhythm, dynamic control, and time-signature builder — so each session has a clear focus and a measurable outcome instead of just clicking endlessly.

-Drumeo and Melodics are video-lesson platforms; you watch a teacher and follow along.
+Drumeo is a video-course platform — you watch world-class teachers.
+Melodics is MIDI-based lesson software built around an e-kit.
 DrumShed is a practice tool, not a course.
-It assumes you already know how to play and gives you the structure (drills, sessions, builders, community) to actually practice consistently.
+It assumes you already know how to play and gives you the structure (drills, sessions, builders, community) to actually practice consistently — on any kit, including acoustic.
 The two are complementary rather than direct alternatives.

 Basic Metronome, Feel Transitions, Tempo Builder, Internal Clock, Accent Placement, Time Signature Builder, Click Displacement, Polyrhythm, and Dynamic Control.
 Each drill targets a specific aspect of timing or feel and runs through structured reps with the click.

 The AI co-pilot generates drum beats, fills, and full practice sessions on demand using the same logic as the manual builders.
-You can ask it for a half-time shuffle in 6/8 at 92 BPM, or a 16-bar fill exercise in linear style, and it will produce something playable that drops directly into a session.
+You can ask it for a half-time shuffle in 6/8 at 92 BPM, or a linear fill drilled every fourth bar, and it will produce something playable that drops directly into a session.
+AI use is metered by monthly credits included with All Access; top-ups are available if you run out.

-Yes.
-On the Create tier and above you can publish beats and fills to the Explore community.
-Each shared pattern gets a stable URL that opens directly inside the app, and other drummers can star, clone, or fork your work as a starting point for their own.
+Yes — publishing is included in All Access.
+Each shared pattern gets a stable URL that opens directly inside the app, and other drummers can star, clone, or fork your work as a starting point for their own — with a "forked from" credit pointing back to you.

 Yes.
 Hands-free sessions stack drills end-to-end and use voice cues to announce transitions.
 Put the phone on a stand or use an iPad on your rig and you never need to tap during a session — useful when you have sticks in both hands.

-The built-in beat and fill libraries span rock, jazz, funk, Latin, metal, hip-hop, gospel, R&B, country, blues, reggae, afrobeat, worship, pop, electronic, punk, fusion, and more.
-The community library expands genre coverage further as drummers publish their own patterns.
+The built-in beat and fill libraries cover rock, funk, jazz, Latin, metal, hip-hop, soul/R&B, gospel, worship, and double bass.
+The Explore community adds more every day as drummers publish their own patterns.